The easiest and most efficient method for How To Hard Boil an Egg.

 Get ready to master the art of hard boiling an egg.
-With this simple hack, you’ll have perfectly cooked eggs with shells that easily fall off every time!

 We love using hard boiled eggs to make Classic Deviled Eggs or my Lemon Caper Egg Salad for a tasty lunch!